Amandeepsingh5/GamePVZ/README.md

 Zoombie

-The basic Zoobie class is used to give feature to one type of Zoombie found in level 1 of the game.
+The basic Zoombie class is used to give feature to one type of Zoombie found in level 1 of the game.
 This class extends the Zoombie class where the features given to a particular zoombie are applied to it like health, power to attack and its description.
 Moreover the
 Zoombie class also uses the getHealth() method to return the health of a particular Zoombie and also decrements the zoombies health when it is attacked by the plants (Peashoter, Cherryboom).